The following section describes policies and procedures that the UMF community will follow in academic areas.

 No student shall be required to take more than two final examinations in one day.
 Students who are scheduled for more than two examinations in one day shall take the first and the last and shall be entitled to make-up examinations in place of the others.
 Arrangements for such examinations must be made with the instructor prior to the final exam period.

 A student who is willfully absent from a final examination in a course shall be denied the privilege of a substitute examination.
 The course grade shall be determined as though the examination had resulted in a failing grade.
 If, in the judgment of the Provost, there appears to be just cause for the student's absence from the final examination (including medical reasons), the student may be granted permission for a special examination.

-The Registrar posts a master schedule of course offerings on the UMF webpage prior to the beginning of each semester.
+The Registrar publishes a master schedule of course offerings prior to the beginning of each semester.
 It is the responsibility of the student to meet with the faculty advisor to plan an appropriate schedule for the upcoming semester.
 The prospective academic schedule is developed with the faculty advisor.
 Registration may be completed using the IVR or Web DSIS systems; however, some courses may require the instructor's signature.
 To add these courses, students will need to go to the Registrar's Office.